googlearchive/gplus-verifytoken-ruby/README.md

 The following are common situations where you might send tokens to your server:

 * Sending ID tokens with requests that need to be authenticated.
 For example, if you need to pass data to your server and you want to ensure that particular data came from a specific user.
-* Sending client-side access tokens to the server so that the server an make requests to the Google APIs and when the one-time-code flow is not available.
+* Sending client-side access tokens to the server so that the server can make requests to the Google APIs and when the one-time-code flow is not available.
 For example, if your iOS app has a back-end server that needs to request data from the APIs and then background process it on behalf of the client.

 ## When to verify tokens